Emotional literacy is awareness of how various emotional states are:

 We need emotional literacy to do emotional justice.

-Jeanine Staples is Associate Professor of Literacy and Language & African American Studies at the Pennsylvania State University.
+Jeanine Staples is a Full Professor of Literacy and Language & African American Studies at the Pennsylvania State University.
 Her book, The Revelations of Asher: Toward Supreme Love in Self, is an endarkened, feminist, new literacies event (Peter Lang, spring 2016).
 In it, she explores Black women’s terror in love.
 She produces research-based courses and methodologies that enable marginalized girls and women to realize internal revelations that fuel external revolutions.

 Dr. Staples’ next book details the evolution of her acclaimed undergraduate course, The Philadelphia Urban Seminar.
 In it, she explores Supreme Love in schools.
 She shows how she generates curriculum and methodologies that incite anti-racist, anti-sexist, anti-ableist pedagogical stances among teachers interested in urban education and equity for all people in schools and society.